 And, if you use the card to make 20 or more purchases within a billing cycle, you will earn an extra 20% Membership Rewards points, less returns and credits.
 There is no minimum transaction amount for any of those 20 purchases.

-You can also sign-up for cards that waive the annual fee for the first year, like the Business Gold Rewards Card from American Express OPEN.
+You can also apply for cards that waive the annual fee for the first year, like the Business Gold Rewards Card from American Express OPEN.

-But remember, you will NOT earn the sign-up bonus if you have received it before.
-Because American Express restricts their sign-up bonuses to once per lifetime.
+But remember, you will NOT earn the welcome bonus if you have received it before.
+Because American Express restricts their welcome bonuses to once per lifetime.

 Note: Some Membership Rewards-earning credit cards, like The Blue for Business® Credit Card, will keep your points from expiring, but will NOT allow you to transfer them to airlines or hotels.
 Only certain AMEX cards allow points transfers, including: